 No employer, large or small, is going to enter into individual negotiations with each and every employee and have a variety of arrangements to deal with in their enterprise.
-It will be one size fits

-These so-called 'reforms' came into effect on 27 March 2006.
-A day which will be seen by many industrial relations historians as the day when justice and a 'fair go' were taken from the Australian workplace and workers exposed to the harsh reality of contract law. all, and for the majority of workers that will mean the basic cut-down, bare bones award or an award-free standard workplace agreement.
+It will be one size fits all, and for the majority of workers that will mean the basic cut-down, bare bones award or an award-free standard workplace agreement.
 Sign it or go.